 1932 February - Dr Clift inaugurates the Hong Kong branch of the Bible Union of China.[1]

-1934 Dr Clift again a Medical Officer.
+- Dr Clift is again a Medical Officer.
 Autumn - Dr Clift has a second period of bad health.
 The Clifts take 18 months out to return to England to recuperate for a while in Devonshire, and then Dr Clift takes a role as ship’s doctor on a Glasgow ship taking a long route to Australia, and thence to Hong Kong.
 [5]

+1936 (mid year) The Clifts are back in Hong Kong.
 They encourage young missionary Mildred Dibden with a passion for abandoned babies, to do what they did in China, and start a Home for foundlings in Kowloon.
 The work quickly grows.
 Their Emmanuel Fellowship backs her until 1940, when she establishes an independent work, the Fanling Babies’ Home.
 [4]

-1949 Death of Harry Cliftaged 73.
+1949 Death of Harry Clift, aged 73.
 He is buried in the Hong Kong Cemetery, Happy Valley.[1,7]

 1950c The Emmanuel Book Room starts publishing and retailing evangelical books and literature.
 [1]

-1961 Winifred Clift apparently leaving Hong Kong for good, is feted with a farewell meeting of 'Old China Hands' - almost 30 missionaries who have been in China for 40 years or more (4 of them for 50 years).[7#5] She leaves but at some point she returns to Hong Kong.
+1961 Winifred Clift apparently leaving Hong Kong for good, is fêted with a farewell meeting of 'Old China Hands' - almost 30 missionaries who have been in China for 40 years or more (4 of them for 50 years).[7#5] She leaves but at some point she returns to Hong Kong.

 1966 Death of Winifred Clift aged 89.
 She is buried with her husband in the Hong Kong Cemetery, Happy Valley.
 [1] Prior to her death she lived in Pak Sha Wan, Sai Kung.
 [7#14]